WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 ~~~
 {: .output}

-To produce a result that is consistent on all machines, we have define the variable ``OMP_NUM_THREADS=4`` so the code at runtime will create 4 threads regardless of the number of cores on the machine.
+To produce a result that is consistent on all machines, we have defined the variable ``OMP_NUM_THREADS=4`` so the code at runtime will create 4 threads regardless of the number of cores on the machine.
 Not defining this variable and the executable will create by default as many threads as cores it founds on the machine running the code.

-In Fortran the directives ``!$OMP PARALLEL`` and ``!$OMP END PARALLEL`` will create a block, in this case a single line block, that will run in parallel.
+In Fortran, the directives ``!$OMP PARALLEL`` and ``!$OMP END PARALLEL`` will create a block, in this case, a single line block, that will run in parallel.
 The number of threads that will be created is decided at runtime, at least for this simple parallel block, there is no information about how many threads will be generated.

-Notice the how two lines of code made this code from running on a single core to run on multiple cores, without any provisions about how many cores it will run.
+Notice how two lines of code made this code from running on a single core to running on multiple cores, without any provisions about how many cores it will run.
 This level of abstraction is one of the big advantages of the approach.

-Before OpenMP the alternative for multithreading in fortran could be something like Pthreads, there is a library for pthreads for IBM AIX machines, the Pthreads Library Module (f_pthread).
-In this case we will demonstrate the code in C which is shown below:
+Before OpenMP the alternative for multithreading in Fortran could be something like Pthreads, there is a library for pthreads for IBM AIX machines, the Pthreads Library Module (f_pthread).
+In this case, we will demonstrate the code in C which is shown below:

 ~~~
 #include <pthread.h>